seandstewart/bardly/pending/romances/cymbeline/uncut.md

 To my demands.
 Why do you pity me?

 **IACHIMO**
-That others do–
+That others do--
-I was about to say–enjoy your–But
+I was about to say--enjoy your--But
 It is an office of the gods to venge it,
-Not mine to speak on ’t.
+Not mine to speak on 't.

 **IMOGEN**
 You do seem to know
-Something of me, or what concerns me: pray you,–
+Something of me, or what concerns me: pray you,--
 Since doubling things go ill often hurts more
 Than to be sure they do; for certainties
 Either are past remedies, or, timely knowing,
-The remedy then born–discover to me
+The remedy then born--discover to me
 What both you spur and stop.

 **IACHIMO**
 Had I this cheek
 To bathe my lips upon; this hand, whose touch,
-Whose every touch, would force the feeler’s soul
+Whose every touch, would force the feeler's soul
 To the oath of loyalty; this object, which
 Takes prisoner the wild motion of mine eye,
-Fixing it only here; should I, damn’d then,
+Fixing it only here; should I, damn'd then,
 Slaver with lips as common as the stairs
 That mount the Capitol; join gripes with hands
-Made hard with hourly falsehood–falsehood, as
+Made hard with hourly falsehood--falsehood, as
 With labour; then by-peeping in an eye
 Base and unlustrous as the smoky light
-That’s fed with stinking tallow; it were fit
+That's fed with stinking tallow; it were fit
 That all the plagues of hell should at one time
 Encounter such revolt.